Systematic sensitivity study of the $J/\psi$ nuclear modification factor to polarization assumptions: Introduction

 \section{Introduction}

-Heavy quarkonia, the heavy flavor quark-antiquark pairs, are the important candidates to understand the fundamental properties of Quantum Chromodynamics (QCD).
-Studying the production of heavy quarkonium in proton-proton ($p$+$p$) and heavy-ion ($A$+$A$) collisions can provide fruitful information on QCD since it covers both the perturbative (hard scattering) and non-perturbative (hadronization stage) regions, as well as the knowledge of the new state of matter, Quark-Gluon Plasma (QGP), which is expected to be created in $A$+$A$ collisions.
+Heavy quarkonia, the heavy flavor quark-antiquark pairs, are important candidates to understand the fundamental properties of Quantum Chromodynamics (QCD).
+Studying the production of heavy quarkonium in proton-proton ($p$+$p$) and heavy-ion ($A$+$A$) collisions provides fruitful information on QCD since it covers both the perturbative (hard scattering) and non-perturbative (hadronization stage) regions, as well as the knowledge of the new state of matter, Quark-Gluon Plasma (QGP), which is expected to be created in $A$+$A$ collisions.

 The $J/\psi$ meson is the $c\bar{c}$ bound state which was discovered in 1974~\cite{jpsi_1, jpsi_2} and it often serves as a standard candle for the studies of quarkonium properties.
 Measuring the $J/\psi$ nuclear modification factor, $R_{\rm AA}$, which is the ratio of the invariant production yields of $J/\psi$ in $A$+$A$ collisions normalized to the number of binary collisions to that in $p$+$p$ collisions, is one of the important ways to provide deep understanding of the QGP.
-The $R_{\rm AA}$ for the $J/\psi$ meson in $A$+$A$ collisions (similarly for $R_{\rm pA}$ in proton-ion ($p$+$A$) collisions) is defined as
+The $R_{\rm AA}$ for the $J/\psi$ meson in $A$+$A$ collisions is defined as